gatsbyjs/gatsby/docs/docs/unit-testing.md

 Because Gatsby handles its own Babel configuration, you will need to manually tell Jest to use `babel-jest`.
 The easiest way to do this is to add a `"jest"` section in your `package.json`.
-We can set up some useful defaults at the same
+You can set up some useful defaults at the same
 time:

 ```json